doriguzzi/lucid-ddos/README.md

 ## Traffic pre-processing

 LUCID requires a labelled dataset, including the traffic traces in the format of ```pcap``` files.
-The traffic pre-processing functions are implemented in the ```lucid-dataset-parser.py``` Python script.
-It currently supports two DDoS datasets from the University of New Brunswick (UNB) (https://www.unb.ca/cic/datasets/index.html): CIC-IDS2017 and CSE-CIC-IDS2018, plus a custom dataset containing a SYN Flood DDoS attack that will be used for this guide and included in the ```sample-dataset``` folder.
+The traffic pre-processing functions are implemented in the ```lucid_dataset_parser.py``` Python script.
+It currently supports two DDoS datasets from the University of New Brunswick (UNB) (https://www.unb.ca/cic/datasets/index.html): CIC-IDS2017 and CSE-CIC-IDS2018, plus a custom dataset containing a SYN Flood DDoS attack (SYN2020) that will be used for this guide and included in the ```sample-dataset``` folder.

 With term *support*, we mean the capability of the script to correctly label the packets and the traffic flows either as benign or DDoS.
 In general, this is done by parsing a file with the labels provided with the traffic traces, like in the case of the UNB datasets, or by manually indicating the IP address(es) of the attacker(s) and the IP address(es) of the victim(s) in the code.
 Of course, also in the latter case, the script must be tuned with the correct information of the traffic (all the attacker/victim pairs of IP addresses), as this information is very specific to the dataset and to the methodology used to generate the traffic.

-Said that, ```lucid-dataset-parser.py``` implements both approaches, therefore it can be easily extended to support other datasets by replicating the available code.
-In the current version, only the dataset  ISCXIDS2012 needs the file with the labels (which can be obtained from the UNB's repository), while for all the others mentioned above we have already included the structures with the pairs attacker/victim.
+Said that, ```lucid_dataset_parser.py``` includes the structures with the pairs attacker/victim of the three datasets mentioned above (CIC-IDS2017, CSE-CIC-IDS2018 and SYN2020), but it can be easily extended to support other datasets by replicating the available code.

 For instance, the following Python dictionary provides the IP addresses of the 254 attackers and the victim involved in the custom SYN Flood attack:

 ```
 CUSTOM_DDOS_SYN = {'attackers': ['11.0.0.' + str(x) for x in range(1,255)],